Industrial Furnace Temperature Measurement

 Feeding the Furnace

-Inside an industrial furnace are series of tubes containing heat transfer fluid which is heated and then circulated throughout the plant and provides heat to various equipment such as heat exchangers.
+Inside an industrial furnace are a series of tubes containing heat transfer fluid which is heated and then circulated throughout the plant and provides heat to various equipment such as heat exchangers.
 In the first part of the furnace, also known as the radiant section or firebox, the tubes are heated by direct radiation from the burner flame.
 Above the firebox is the convection section where the tubes are heated by convection for additional heat recovery.
-The temperature of the heat transfer fluid is determined indirectly by measuring the temperature at the surface of the tubes, on the side where the highest degree of heat transfer is occurring; this is commonly referred to as the “hot” side of the tube and the opposite face as transfer capability of the tubes degrades and eventually they will need to be replaced.
+The temperature of the heat transfer fluid is determined indirectly by measuring the temperature at the surface of the tubes, on the side where the highest degree of heat transfer is occurring; this is commonly referred to as the "hot" side of the tube and the opposite face as transfer capability of the tubes degrades and eventually, they will need to be replaced.
 This decline in heat transfer performance can be attributed to normal usage but can also be caused by scale buildup on the outside of the tubes and coke formation on the inside of the tubes.
-Under normal operating conditions, the high temperatures accelerate the oxidation process inside the furnace which causes layers of soot and scale to buildup on the outside of the tube creating an insulative layer and reducing the heat transfer effectiveness from the furnace to the tubes.
+Under normal operating conditions, the high temperatures accelerate the oxidation process inside the furnace which causes layers of soot and scale to build up on the outside of the tube creating an insulative layer and reducing the heat transfer effectiveness from the furnace to the tubes.
 In a similar manner, coke buildup on the inside of the tubes negatively impacts heat transfer from the tubes to the fluid inside.
 When either of these insulating barriers form, the furnace overheats as it attempts to bring the tubes to the required temperature.
 This overheating damages the tubes and prematurely shortens their lifespan; however, coke and scale can be removed to extend the tube life.
 By using tubeskin thermocouples to measure the tube temperature, the furnace performance trending data provides early detection of overheating so that preventative measures can be taken.

 Tubeskin Traits

 The construction of most tubeskin assemblies share some common traits.
 They typically use a type K thermocouple as it offers a higher temperature ceiling compared to RTDs or other thermocouple types.
-Although the sheath material will be different between applications, it must have a high temperature limit to withstand the intense heat it will continuously be subjected to.
+Although the sheath material will be different between applications, it must have a high-temperature limit to withstand the intense heat it will continuously be subjected to.
 Likewise, the sheath material must have a high resistance to corrosion to protect against temperature-accelerated oxidation but also to withstand exposure to the flue gas, whose composition varies depending on the type of furnace.
 Tubeskin thermocouples also use heavy wall Mineral Insulated cable (MI cable) to limit degradation of the conductors inside and provide better durability.
 Further robustness is achieved by using thicker elements with larger conductors which have a longer life cycle in extremely harsh environments, though it comes at the cost of reduced flexibility.

 Achieving Optimal Accuracy

 To obtain the most accurate temperature readings, the tubeskin thermocouple must measure the temperature directly at the surface of the furnace tube but without influence from the ambient temperature inside the furnace.
 This is accomplished by welding the tubeskin thermocouple directly to the furnace tube using a weld pad.
-Additionally, the tip of the thermocouple must land on the “hot” side of the tube where it is positioned closest to the flame; if it does not fall on the “hot” side, the measured temperature will be affected by the ambient conditions and the distance away from the flame.
-Even with the tip welded to the hot side of the tube, there are additional measures which can be taken to ensure the best accuracy.
+Additionally, the tip of the thermocouple must land on the hot side of the tube where it is positioned closest to the flame; if it does not fall on the hot side, the measured temperature will be affected by the ambient conditions and the distance away from the flame.
+Even with the tip welded to the hot side of the tube, there are additional measures that can be taken to ensure the best accuracy.
 Since furnaces usually lack electrical interference/noise, tubeskin thermocouples use a grounded junction to provide direct surface contact for improved accuracy and faster response times.
-Another common practice is adding a heat shield to insulate the tip of the thermocouple from the ambient environment and isolate it to the tube’s surface.
+Another common practice is adding a heat shield to insulate the tip of the thermocouple from the ambient environment and isolate it to the tube's surface.

 Route to Success

 The inside of industrial furnaces can be a complex maze with many twists and turns.
 After the thermocouple tip is welded to the tube, the remaining sheath length is taken back to the furnace wall, where it is held in a fixed position by the process connection.
 The path taken by the tubeskin from the tube back to the point of entry at the furnace wall is referred to as its routing.
-From the tip on the “hot” side of the tubes, the sheath is quickly routed back to the “cold” side of the tubes, so it stays protected from the flames on the “hot” side.
-After reaching the “cold” side of the tube the sheath often requires bends to be added in the field so it can be routed to the furnace wall.
+From the tip on the hot side of the tubes, the sheath is quickly routed back to the cold side of the tubes, so it stays protected from the flames on the hot side.
+After reaching the cold side of the tube the sheath often requires bends to be added in the field so it can be routed to the furnace wall.
 This is an important consideration one must keep in mind, as lack of additional sheath length for bending on the fly may make installation impossible or result in a suboptimal routing path.
 Moreover, if the tubeskin thermocouple is replacing an existing installation it cannot be welded at the same position, so additional sheath length may be needed to move it to a new position.
 As previously mentioned, tubeskin thermocouples use thicker elements to improve durability; however, complex furnace designs and routing may warrant using a smaller sized element to provide better flexibility and, thus, easier bending.

 This is an important consideration one must keep in mind, as lack of additional sheath length for bending on the fly may make installation impossible or result in a suboptimal routing path.